gregk27/2020-WPI-Game-Jam/Backend/readme.md

 The status endpoint can be accessed at `/status`.
 It can be used to check that the server is alive.
 ### Output
 "Alive" if the server is alive.

+## Progression (GET)
+The progression endpoint can be accessed at `/progression`.
+It returns values pertaining to game progression.
+### Output
+JSON representation of progression unlocks.

 ## Add Score (POST)
 The add score endpoint can be accessed at `/addScore`.
 It is the method for adding a new score to the leaderboard.
 It compares the ID against the database and if the player is found, their score is updated.
 Otherwise a new entry is created.
 Input is provided in the POST body.